-- Not be allowed to leave lessons/study areas until the bell has rung at 3.30 pm.
+- Not be allowed to leave lessons/study areas until the bell has rung for the end of the school day.

 - Avoid running alongside the bus as it pulls into the lay by.

 - Queue to get on to the bus without pushing.

 - Have bus passes ready for checking.

 - Follow staff instructions.

 - Follow the driver's instructions:

 - Sit whilst the bus is moving

 - Remove bags from seats where students need to sit down

 - Wear seatbelts where fitted

 - Report any students who behave in a way which makes you or others feel unsafe or unhappy

 - Take your litter with you